kongzilla-ks/kong/docs/solana_integration_overview.md

 swap() is indeed the same person that made the transfer, we require the user sign the arguments of the swap() with their private key.
 Then, we can verify if the signature is indeed the same public key of the sender of the tx hash.
 This message signing verification is required for all incoming SOL/SPL token transfers.
 The code for this is in,

 src/kong_backend/solana/signature_verification.rs - verify_canonical_message()

-We support 2 message signing standards: ed25519_dalek and off-chain message with the different being a header prefix with off-chain messages. ed25519_dalek is more easy for javascript while off-chain messages is used by the Solana CLI.
+- We support 2 message signing standards: ed25519_dalek and off-chain message with the different being a header prefix with off-chain. messages. ed25519_dalek is more easy for javascript while off-chain messages is used by the Solana CLI.